rweigel/phys260/Magnetic_Force_on_Wires/Magnetic_Force_Wires.md

 $$\bfvec{F} = I\bfvec{L}\times\bfvec{B}$$

-As was the case for the Lorentz force equation for a charge $q$, the magnitude of this cross--product can be written in a simplified form:
+As was the case for the magnetic force equation for a charge $q$, the magnitude of this cross--product can be written in a simplified form:

 $$F=ILB\sin\phi$$